ReadyTalk/turnrest/README.md

 The `TTL` is how long this username/password will be valid for.

 The `iceServers` section is a convenience, this is **currently** the format webRTC takes in the iceServers parameters so it is filled out for you.
-Depending on how the server is configured this may or may not include a stun server and will have at least 1 turn server, though more servers are definitely possible.
+Depending on how the server is configured this may or may not include a stun server and will have at least 1 turn server, though more servers are possible.

 ### NOTES: